masteranonime/masteranime-dl/README.md

 #### XPath

 If you read the source, you'll notice a bunch of XPaths stored within.
-These represent elements on the page that I need to send events to throughout the script's operation.
+These represent elements that I need to send events to at various points in the script's execution.
-This is a poor way to accomplish this, but there's seldom a better way to.
-It's also easy to update.
+This is a poor way to accomplish element location because it's so fragile, but it's very easy to update.

 #### Real World Problems

-This script doesn't handle missing links very well.
+This script doesn't like missing or broken links.
-It decidedly does NOT retry different mirrors / qualities.
+It decidedly does **not** retry different mirrors / qualities.
-It just fails and adds that specific episode to a blacklist.
+It just fails and adds that specific episode to an internal blacklist.
+This blacklist gets cleared between each run.
+Additionally, if you check that episode off in your account, it won't be there for the next run (and the problems might go away as well).

-If you encounter an error that is caused by **one** link alone, please make an issue about it because I consider that a serious flaw.
+If you encounter an error that fails due to some sort of URL issue (you'll see the error printed clearly), please report it to the site's administrators.
-Problems with a single show should not affect any other shows.

-This is a good way to find broken links, because that's often the only reason for failure.
-Of course, if you find broken links please inform the site administrators.
+You can do that through [this form here](https://docs.google.com/forms/d/e/1FAIpQLSfGfBZY_y4bvXVxHmb7pTpk2DL_DoHaEgiOMXXHMIMqIiiPxA/viewform?c=0&w=1&usp=send_form).

 #### Quality